IngallsLabUW/phobos/README.md

 confidence.

-The phobos package, designed as part of the Ingalls MARS (Metabolite Annotation, Rank and Sort) Project **TODO: LINK TO FUTURE GITHUB WEBSITE HERE**, prioritizes simplicity, efficiency, and confidence in metabolite identification.
+The phobos package, designed as part of the Ingalls MARS (Metabolite Annotation, Rank and Sort) Project, prioritizes simplicity, efficiency, and confidence in metabolite identification.
 To encourage confidence consistency, phobos adheres to the proposed minimum reporting standards for chemical analysis as laid out in the Metabolomics Standards Initiative (MSI) [2007 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3772505/pdf/nihms504189.pdf).
 In addition to utilizing the [Ingalls Lab Standards](https://github.com/IngallsLabUW/Ingalls_Standards) for